turingschool/try-turing/_posts/1000-01-01-back-end-introduction.markdown

 - The "front-end" is the part of the application that users see, touch, and interact with.
 The "back-end" typically handles stuff like storing information in databases, manipulating that data, authenticating users, etc.; it's what happens behind the scenes.

-## What are the technonologies used on the back-end?
+## What are the technologies used on the back-end?

 * Database: PostgreSQL, MySQL, MongoDB, etc.
 * Languages and frameworks: Ruby/Rails, Python/Django, Elixir/Phoenix, etc.